 This book is commissioned by Glasgow University Students’ Representative Council, the SRC, as a way of introducing you to everything you might encounter in your first year as a student.
-In it you’ll find everything from choosing courses to the best live music venues; from where to pick up fruit and veg to where to look for your first post-halls flat.
+In the pages that follow you’ll find everything from choosing courses to the best live music venues; from where to pick up fruit and veg to where to look for your first post-halls flat.

 The book is divided into four key sections:

-- Glasgow Life: A wider view of the city, its culture and where to find the things in it that you want to do, like theatre, parks, clubs, and shopping.
+- Glasgow Life – A wider view of the city, its culture and where to find the things in it that you want to do, like theatre, parks, clubs, and shopping.